microsoft/cloudsqlworkshop/cloudsqlworkshop/03_Deploy_SQL_AzureVM/readme.md

 ## Next Steps

 In Module 4, you will perform various steps to verify the deployment meets the requirements of the scenario as defined in this module.
+You will also learn about how to explore capabilities of the Azure Virtual Machine provided by the SQL Server IaaS Agent extension.